lsst-pst/syseng_throughputs/README.md

 chips provided by each vendor, ITL and E2V.
 The measurements have been averaged across multiple CCDs; the default (single) 'generic' curve remains the minimum QE response at each wavelength between both vendors.
+These curves were provided by Steve Ritz in December, 2017.

 Other minor updates include additional python code to allow scaling of the FWHM at different airmasses and wavelengths (according to